ssp-data/kubernetes-gitops-deployment-blueprint/README.md

 8. **Release Management**: Consistent, repeatable deployment processes with clear versioning

 ## Recommended GitOps Stack
-There are several [[GitOps]] tools, most notable are [[ArgoCD]], [[Flux]] or [[Terraform]].
+There are several [GitOps](https://www.ssp.sh/brian/gitops) tools, most notable are [ArgoCD](https://argo-cd.readthedocs.io/en/stable/0, [Flux](https://fluxcd.io/) or [Terraform](https://developer.hashicorp.com/terraform).
 This example uses Flux as I have used that at my previous work, but ArgoCD is defenitely better if you like visual web interface.
 Flux is more basics.

 - **GitOps Controller**: Flux for continuous delivery on Azure/AWS
 	- This means, changes are made through `git commits` to a deployment-repository, and Flux (or representative tool) will build a new release and deploy on dev/test/prod (depending where you made your changes)
 - **Package Management**: Helm Charts for application deployment
-	- Most OSS tools provide [[Helm Charts]] that can be used to deploy on Kubernetes or anywhere.
+	- Most OSS tools provide [Helm Charts](https://helm.sh/) that can be used to deploy on Kubernetes or anywhere.
 Therefore these can be integrated in the deployment scripts.
-- **Secret Management**: [[PGP and SOPS - Kubernetes|SOPS]] with GitOps integration
+- **Secret Management**: [SOPS](https://fluxcd.io/flux/guides/mozilla-sops/) with GitOps integration
-- **Database Migration**: [[Liquibase]] can handle database schema changes programaitcal.
+- **Database Migration**: [Liquibase](https://www.ssp.sh/brain/liquibase/) can handle database schema changes programaitcal.
 Meaning you define alter changes in a specific form (called `changesets`) and instead of manually creating the DDL statement from one release to the next, or from a major to the next major manually, liquid base can handle these.
 See example [[#Database Migration]]
 - **CI/CD**: GitHub Actions or similar for validation and deployment
 	- On Azure the equivalent of GitHub Actions in Azure DevOps is [Azure Pipelines](https://azure.microsoft.com/en-us/products/devops/pipelines).
 - **Infrastructure Management**: Platform-specific tools (Azure ARM, AWS CloudFormation) for resources that must be created before Kubernetes